Hearing Loss Support volunteers provide information, advice and practical support to all hearing aid users in Shropshire, Telford and Wrekin.

 Church Stretton: Mayfair Centre on the 1st Friday of the month from 10-12

-Bridgnorth: Hospital League of Friends Café on the 3rd Thursday from 10-12
+Bridgnorth: Hospital League of Friends Coffee Shop on the 1st and 3rd Thursday every month from 10-12

-Oswestry: Library entrance on the 1st Wednesday of the month from 10-12
+Oswestry: Library on the 1st Wednesday of the month from 10-12

 Drop-in clinics are suitable for people who need to have their earmould retubed, simple hearing aid repairs or batteries.
 If there are multiple or more complex issues then we advise you contact NHS Audiology for an appointment.